I graduated from law school in 1985 and then spent two years clerking for a respected federal trial judge in New Orleans.

-A lot of readers were attracted to my blog because of the name.
-How did I pick the name “Ernie the Attorney”?
+But apparently people were attracted to my blog because of the name.
+So how did I pick the name “Ernie the Attorney”?

-One of my early mentors, U.S. Magistrate Michaelle Wynne, used to call me ‘Ernie the Attorney,’ which everyone always found amusing.
-It was in memory of her that I gave it the name.
+One of my early mentors when I clerked at federal court was Magistrate Michaelle Wynne.
+She used to call me ‘Ernie the Attorney,’ which everyone always found amusing.

-Serendipitously, since there weren’t many lawyers blogging back in 2002 when I started, I got a lot of attention pretty easily.
+Anyway, since there weren’t many lawyers blogging back in 2002 when I started, it was easier to get attention online.

 In 2004, the American Bar Association invited me to speak at their annual technology conference in Chicago.
 The topic?
 How to market successfully on the Internet.